How We Are Governed

 Michelle HarrisonNon-Foundation Director

-Michelle is the Head of North Region, Academies and Maintained Schools Directorate – North, Lancashire and West Yorkshire for the Education Skills Funding Agency (ESFA) which is part of the Department for Education.
-Michelle has invaluable skills in the leadership, management and operations of the academy sector including strategic governance, academy business, finance, policy, academy development and the education sector.
-Michelle is also Vice Chair of Governors White Mere Community Primary School in Gateshead
+Michelle is a Head of Delivery in Regions Group North East (covering Gateshead, Newcastle, North Tyneside and Northumberland), within the Department for Education.
+With 10 years of previous experience within the Education Skills Funding Agency (ESFA), she has invaluable skills in the leadership, management and operations of the academy sector including strategic governance, academy business, finance, policy, academy development and the education sector.
+Michelle has also served as a maintained primary school governor in Gateshead for a number of years.

 Ian Mearns MPNon-Foundation Director